 - A Toyota commercial has a hybrid car speeding along with three black horses, three white horses, three hang-gliders, and three fighter jets to show that soft and edgy can get along.

 - A series of Warburton's Bakery adverts in the UK used an extremely long-burning (the last ad came two years after the first two, which were six months apart) version of "the third is the punchline".
-The first one had Sylvester Stallone approaching John Warburton to propose an action movie about bread delivery.
+The first one had Sylvester Stallone approaching Jonathan Warburton to propose an action movie about bread delivery.
 The second had The Muppets approach him about a musical extravaganza featuring crumpets.
 Both ended with a somewhat gobsmacked Warburton endorsing the concepts.
 Then the third one had Peter Kay suggesting a Costume Drama about the company's origins.
 This time, Warburton calls security.

 - The apostles are grouped into four groups of three.

 - There are three windows in the room.